 Finding an agent is complex, and most of the process you won’t even see as they’re considering your book.
 There are tons of reasons they might reject it.
 So, no matter what, do not give up too soon.
 Keep going.
 And if you decide you want to give indie publishing a go instead, let us know here at Wily Writers.
 We’re glad to help with that too.

 We use affiliate links.
 They don't affect your experience or cost at all.
-The company pays us a small (read: very small) compensation for us sharing their product.
-We only share items that we believe in, so you don't have to worry that we're sharing any ol' thing just to get the few cents they give us.
+The company pays us a small (read: very small) compensation for sharing their product.
+We only share items we believe in, so you don't have to worry that we're sharing any ol' thing just to get the few cents they give us.
 However, every little bit helps so we use affiliate links.